 An overdraft occurs when there's not enough available money in an account to cover a transaction.
-An account can be overdrawn in a variety of ways, including through an ATM transaction, electronic or in-person withdrawals, bill payments, and debit card transactions.
+An account can be overdrawn in a variety of ways, including through ATM transactions, electronic or in-person withdrawals, checks, automatic bill payments, and debit card transactions.
 Overdrawing an account typically incurs a fee.

-Effective Immediately, Westfield Bank has eliminated some of our fees related to overdrafts:
+Effective in February 2023, we eliminated some of our fees related to overdrafts on Westfield Bank accounts:

-- Any item $10.00 and under* that is paid or returned for insufficient or uncollected funds will no longer be charged an overdraft fee.**
+- Any item $10.00 and under* that is paid or returned for insufficient or uncollected funds is no longer charged an overdraft fee.**

-- For customers who have enrolled in Savings Overdraft Protection, we are eliminating the fee for transfers to cover overdrafts (it was formerly $7.50).
+- For customers who are enrolled in Savings Overdraft Protection, we eliminated the fee for transfers to cover overdrafts.
 This service is provided at no charge to all customers who enroll.

-- For personal banking customers, we are eliminating the fee for returned deposited items (it was formerly $7.00).
+- For personal banking customers, we eliminated the fee for Returned Deposited Items.

-- We have never charged "Consecutive Day/Sustained Overdraft" fees, and that practice will continue.
+- We have never charged "Consecutive Day/Sustained Overdraft" fees, and that practice continues.

 Savings Overdraft Protection

-Automatic transfers are made from your savings account to your checking account if it becomes overdrawn.
+As noted above, with Savings Overdraft Protection, automatic transfers are made from your savings or money market account to your checking account if it becomes overdrawn.
 This service is provided at no charge to all customers who enroll.
-Stop by any of our 25 branches to enroll.
+Stop by any of our convenient branches to enroll.